Last updated: May 4, 2026

 - Wrong office, wrong result: the assessor handles 4% legal residence, while the auditor handles Homestead.

-- Title problems stop cases: probate delays, heirs-property problems, trust pages, or adult children on the deed can hold up approval.
+- Title problems stop cases: probate delays, heirs-property problems, missing trust pages, or adult children on the deed can hold up approval.

 Common mistakes to avoid